raitonoberu/sptlrx/README.md

 Display lyrics from local `.lrc` files.

-By default, the application will look for a file that is a sibling of a local music file (e.g. local player via mpdris), i.e. with the same path, with the extension replaced by `.lrc`.
+By default, the application will look for a file that is a sibling of a local music file (e.g. local player via mpris), i.e. with the same path, with the extension replaced by `.lrc`.

 If the `folder` config option is set, it will additionally search for files within that folder.
 If the player provides a relative path to the music file (e.g. mpd), an exact match is attempted first as described above.
 If that fails, a best-effort search will be performed, returning a `.lrc` file in the folder (can be nested) with the most similar name.